Praxis Core Testing

 Where do I take the Praxis Core tests?

-How do I sign up for the Praxis Core tests?
+How do I register for the Praxis Core tests?

 How much do these tests cost?